 We humans tend to sleep in long stretches, usually at night.
-This is known as monophasic sleep and it is a sleeping arrangement that we share in common with other apes and some monkeys.
+This is known as monophasic sleep and it is a sleeping arrangement that we share with apes and some monkeys.

-Dogs follow a sleep pattern known as polyphasic.
+Dogs have a sleep pattern known as polyphasic.
 This means that they have multiple periods of sleep scattered throughout the day and night.
-A feature that they share in common with many other mammals.
+A feature that they share with many other mammals.

 The reasons for these differences may be partly due to our different lifestyles.

-Sleeping all night had no advantage to your dog, and dogs have not evolved a natural tendency to sleep for a single long stretch of time like we do.
+Sleeping all night had no advantage for dogs, so dogs did not evolve a natural tendency to sleep for a single long stretch of time like we do.

 And living with humans means that most dogs do learn to sleep the night away without disturbing their human family.
 Though they may wake and move around briefly during this period of time.

-Dogs have still retained their ability to sleep whenever life gets dull.
-And studies of guard dogs have shown that dogs are not disadvantaged by being woken up frequently or working in changing shifts.
+Dogs have retained their ability to sleep whenever life gets dull.
+Studies of guard dogs have shown that dogs are not disadvantaged by being woken up frequently or working in changing shifts.
 They simply sleep when they get the chance.

-Dogs naturally sleep for far longer periods of time each day, than people do.
+Dogs naturally sleep for longer periods of time each day than people do.
 But just like humans, sleep needs vary among individual dogs.
 Sleep needs also vary among different dog breeds.

 Dogs certainly appear to dream in the same way that we do.
 And their brains behave in a similar way to ours during the sleep cycle.
 REM sleep is just one phase of the sleep cycle that both dogs and humans experience.

 A study published in 2008 showed that REM or dreaming sleep decreases as dogs get older.